n9mi/db-email/README.md

 # db-email
-Experiment to compare the time execution of sending emails with and without applying concurrency programming in Go.
+Experiment to compare the time execution of sending emails without and with applying concurrency in Go.
 Stable internet connection is required to run this project.

 ## Stacks
 - [Go](https://go.dev/)